Cantor set

+Seven iterations of the Cantor set's construction.

-In mathematics, the Cantor set is a set of points lying on a single line segment that has a number of unintuitive properties.
+In mathematics, the Cantor set is a self-similar set of points lying on a single line segment that has a number of unintuitive properties.
 It was discovered in 1874 by Henry John Stephen Smith and mentioned by German mathematician Georg Cantor in 1883.
 As it contrasts with a linear continuum, the Cantor set has been called the Cantor discontinuum.

 Through consideration of this set, Cantor and others helped lay the foundations of modern point-set topology.
 The most common construction is the Cantor ternary set, built by removing the middle third of a line segment and then repeating the process with the remaining shorter segments.
 Cantor mentioned this ternary construction only in passing, as an example of a perfect set that is nowhere dense.

 More generally, in topology, a Cantor space is a topological space homeomorphic to the Cantor ternary set (equipped with its subspace topology).
 The Cantor set is naturally homeomorphic to the countable product ${\underline 2}^{\N}$ of the discrete two-point space $\underline 2$.
 By a theorem of L. E. J. Brouwer, this is equivalent to being perfect, nonempty, compact, metrizable and zero-dimensional.

 Expansion of a Cantor set.
 Each point in the set is represented here by a vertical line.